raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

   //=> '()'
 ```

 Writing the second case involves two new ideas.
-First, we need to have a way of describing a pattern that matches two or more other patterns in sucession:
+First, we need to have a way of describing a pattern that matches two or more other patterns in succession:

 ```javascript
 const follows =